Whether "Medicare for All" or "Medicare for More", there's another big nut which would have to be cracked.

 ...SEC.
 127. ABORTION COVERAGE.
 Notwithstanding any other provision of law, Federal funds may be used to provide for abortion services under any health program under any of the following: (1) Indian Health Service.
 (2) Benefits provided to women veterans.
 (3) Benefits provided through the United States Immigration and Customs Enforcement to women in detention centers under the jurisdiction of such agency.

 Politically, however, there will be a major firestorm over Hyde regardless of which universal coverage bill ends up going forward.
-The Democratic Party (especially the women within it) seem ready to take on that fight, and I obviously stand with them...but it's gonna be ugly as hell even apart from the battle over the rest of the healthcare bill.
+The Democratic Party (especially the women within it) seem ready to take on that fight...but it's gonna be ugly as hell even apart from the battle over the rest of the healthcare bill.

 How is abortion (not including cases of rape, incest or life of the mother) handled by Medicare today?